UBS Group AG (UBS) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for UBS Group AG (UBS) is $24.61, which is $1.3 above the current market price.
-The public float for UBS is 3.10B, and currently, short sellers hold a 0.42% ratio of that floaft.
-The average trading volume of UBS on March 02, 2023 was 1.91M shares.
+The average price suggested by analysts for UBS is $24.69, which is $1.26 above the current market price.
+The public float for UBS is 3.10B, and currently, shorts hold a 0.42% of that float.
+The average trading volume for UBS on March 09, 2023 was 1.99M shares.

 UBS’s Market Performance

-UBS stock saw a decrease of -1.27% in the past week, with a monthly decline of -0.49% and a quarterly a decrease of 16.95%.
-The volatility ratio for the week is 0.93%, and the volatility levels for the last 30 days are 1.30% for UBS Group AG (UBS).
-The simple moving average for the last 20 days is -1.66% for UBS stock, with a simple moving average of 21.37% for the last 200 days.
+UBS’s stock has seen a -1.02% decrease for the week, with a -0.09% drop in the past month and a 15.75% gain in the past quarter.
+The volatility ratio for the week is 1.64%, and the volatility levels for the past 30 days are at 1.27% for UBS Group AG The simple moving average for the last 20 days is -1.68% for UBS stock, with a simple moving average of 20.96% for the last 200 days.

 Stock Fundamentals for UBS